Home > Studies by Country

 The AmericasBarometer, one of the many and growing activities of LAPOP, is the only survey of democratic public opinion and behavior that covers the Americas.
 It is an effort by LAPOP to measure democratic values and behaviors in the Americas using national probability samples of voting-age adults.
 In 2004, the first round of AmericasBarometer surveys was implemented with eleven participating countries; the second took place in 2006 and incorporated 22 countries throughout the hemisphere.
 In 2008, 24 countries throughout the Americas were again included, and over 36,000 individuals.
 In 2010, 26 countries were included with Trinidad & Tobago and Suriname added for the first time, and over 43,000 individuals were surveyed.
 In 2012, 26 countries were included again, and over 41,000 surveys were carried out.
 The 2014 round, which marks the latest round of surveys of the AmericasBarometer, includes surveys conducted in 28 countries across the Americas and more than 50,000 interviews.
 Common core modules and standardized techniques allow for comparison across individuals, between certain sub-nationalregions within countries, across countries, and over time.

-Click on a country in the map, below, to see data for that area.
-Or skip to an alphabetical listing of countries to see data for that area.
+Click on a country in the map above to see data for that area; or skip to an alphabetical listing of countries to see data for that area.

-You may also be interested in the 2012 regional, comparative report, The Political Culture of Democracy in the Americas, 2014: Democratic Governance across 10 years of the AmericasBarometer (Español-Coming soon!)
+You may also be interested in the 2014 regional, comparative report, The Political Culture of Democracy in the Americas, 2014: Democratic Governance across 10 years of the AmericasBarometer (Español-Coming soon!)

 - AmericasBarometer Fieldwork Dates 2004 - 2014 (en español).

 - 2012 AmericasBarometer Technical Information (en español)

 - 2010 AmericasBarometer Technical Information and 2010 AmericasBarometer Design Effects (en español)